snewhouse/ml_h2o_spark/README.md

 - dont use conda r or r-essentials
 - use system R and install https://irkernel.github.io/
 - conflict coming when needing to use conda r-packages
--
+- ...

-after fresh conda install do
+after fresh conda install do.
+Notebook now works with R (but system R not conda R!).

 ```bash
 ## https://github.com/conda/conda/issues/1722